vincentlc/bot_tel_medicina/README.md

 6) Then you can start in an other window the bot `python bot.py`

+7) Important with the new version, you need to make the bot as admin to make it work

 ## This script is base on the following :
 [source](https://djangostars.com/blog/how-to-create-and-deploy-a-telegram-bot/#page)